AI Automation for Businesses Without a Tech Team

 - You get regular inbound leads but respond too slowly

-- Your bottleneck is response time, follow-up, or manual admin tasks
+- Your bottleneck is response time, follow-up discipline, missed calls, manual admin, or weak CRM ownership

-- You are willing to invest $1.5K to $5K in the first build
+- You are willing to invest $1.5K to $5K in a first build that removes a real weekly leak

-- You have 15 to 30 minutes to explain your current workflow on a call
+- You have 15 to 30 minutes to explain your current process clearly on a call

-- You want a system that runs without daily babysitting
+- You want one bounded workflow that runs without daily babysitting, not a giant software overhaul

 Not the right fit